geonetwork/doc/en/customizing-application/search-ui/enrichview.rst

 Now we created our structure with basic content, we want to create a real catalog page.

-For that, you can include default view content, or build your own application on top of core geonetwork components.
+For that, you can include default view content, or build your own application on top of core GeoNetwork components.

-Geonetwork components
+GeoNetwork components
 ----------------------

 UI design is based on shared widgets, logic and components.